 ‘The Practised Hand’, London Mercury, 1934 (see WGC7/6/1).
 Republished under the same title in The Cleft Stick (1937).
 There was also a 1935 play version.
 Mrs Dorbel’s long-term lodger, Ben, has been ill for fourteen weeks and though on the point of death, she thinks, he is ‘lingering’.
 This worries her for she has been paying two pence a week into a life insurance policy on him for twelve years and when he dies will receive twelve pounds and ten shillings.
 Going to the pub for a small whisky for her cough, she meets her neighbour Mrs Nattle and laments the sad state of her lodger.
 Mrs Nattle has some relevant experience, for her husband had lingered a little and had to be helped by Mrs Haddock, a ‘handy woman’ who acts as a mid-wife at the beginning of life in Hanky Park and as a layer-out at the end.
 Mrs Haddock when called upon says she will see if she can help the lodger, for a fee of ten shillings.
 As it turns out, Mrs Haddock is able to help and within half an hour the lodger is dead and Mrs Dorbel and Mrs Nattle set off to collect the life insurance money (and to ask the parish to bury Ben, since he is penniless).
 They lament that such a good lodger is gone, but feel a drink will do them good.
 The Manchester Guardian reviewer of The Cleft Stick felt that this was the most shocking story in a volume that he regarded as generally bleak – he was especially appalled at the idea that Greenwood had also written a one-act play version of the story and hoped that no one would go to see such an inhuman piece (Thomas Moult, 17/12/1937, p.9).

 The Cleft Stick – substantial short story collection, with illustrations and dust-wrapper by Arthur Wragg, Selwyn and Blount, 1937.
-There will be a forthcoming separate article on The Cleft Stick on the Not Just Love on the Dole site.
+See: Walter Greenwood and Arthur Wragg’s The Cleft Stick (1937)

 Would it have been better for her to have stayed ‘respectable’ in Hanky Park with her father out of work, her mother a listless drudge, her brother also out of work and father of the child of Helen Hawkins, whom he had had to marry?
 The thought of such a respectability was revolting. (p.
 23)